all-the-hubbub/hubbub/README.md

 * Staging website: https://hubbub-staging.firebaseapp.com/

 ## More details about the app
-You authenticate with Github, which triggers a [Cloud Function](https://cloud.google.com/functions/docs/) that grabs a lot of data from the [Github API](https://developer.github.com/v3/).
+You authenticate with GitHub, which triggers a [Cloud Function](https://cloud.google.com/functions/docs/) that grabs a lot of data from the [GitHub API](https://developer.github.com/v3/).
 The initial data fills out your basic profile (e.g. [languages you code in](https://developer.github.com/v3/repos/#list-languages)) and creates a list of connections based on your pull request history or the other committers on projects that you have contributed to.

 ## Setting up a dev environment